Pollyanna Racial Literacy Curriculum & Parent/Guardian Companion Guide

-We are very excited to announce the launch of Pollyanna’s K-8 Racial Literacy Curriculum.
-It has been in the development stage since summer 2018 and the team working on it has been creative, dedicated and diligent.
-Led by curriculum specialist and former teacher Monique Vogelsang, the Curriculum is designed to help students gain knowledge about race as it has been constructed in the United States.
+Pollyanna’s K-8 Racial Literacy Curriculum launched summer 2019 and the team that worked on it was creative, dedicated and diligent.
+The Curriculum is designed to help students gain knowledge about race as it has been constructed in the United States.
 Please register to gain access to this free curriculum.

 Pollyanna Curriculum Summary

 Pollyanna’s Racial Literacy Curriculum for Grades K-8 is designed to help students gain knowledge about race as it has been constructed in the United States, and aims to help students acquire an awareness of their own racial socialization and skills for engaging in productive conversations about race and racism.
 Both fiction and nonfiction texts––such as picture books, primary sources, historical articles, current events––and other forms of media are incorporated throughout the curriculum to serve as talking points for classroom dialogue and to widen students’ cultural lens.
 For younger students, lessons may take place during read-aloud or small group instructional periods, and for older students, lessons may be implemented during elective or advisory periods, and may also support humanities courses.
 Grade-level goals will continue to increase in complexity, for instance:

 - To encourage kindness, bravery, and empathy when exploring and better understanding the cultural and racial diversity of local and global communities.

 - To develop more inclusive and positive perspective of self, others, and the larger world in regard to race, ethnicity, and culture.